Happy Monday friends! How was your weekend?

-My friends and I (read: Rebecca and Christine) decided that we need a better way to work out so we are trying running/jogging and we are using the Couch to 5 K method here.
+Rebecca and I decided that we need a better way to work out so we are trying running/jogging and we are using the Couch to 5 K method here.

-So yesterday, Rebecca, Bernie, the hubs and I started the plan and did really well.
+So yesterday, Rebecca, Bernie, Mike and I started the plan and did really well.
 Of course, we went to IHOP for breakfast after so…

 First of all the paint color is called Haystack by Martha Stewart.
 We did not buy Martha Stewart paint, however.
-It was $49.99 a gallon and we were informed by our local Home Depot associate that the MS line is going away...at $49.99 a gallon, I wonder why?
+It was $49.99 a gallon and we were informed by our local Home Depot associate that the MS line is going away.
+Hmmm, at $49.99 a gallon, I wonder why?
 We got Glidden for $21.99 a gallon.
 If I had it to do all over again, I would have paid the five dollars extra per gallon and bought the Behr.
-We ended up using four gallons of paint + primer for the entire basement and still have some touch ups to do here and there.
+We ended up using four gallons of paint + primer for the entire basement and still have some touch up to do here and there.

-I can hear the hubs sighing right about……now.
+I can hear my husband sighing right about……now.